 - The destination to which your goods would travel

-Further, some of the other factors which can raise your marine insurance policy premium are detailed below:
+Further, some of the other factors which can raise your marine insurance policy premium are as follows:

-- Natural Forces: Though natural perils are beyond the control of human beings, it is still feasible to curtail their impact by taking certain measures.
-Some ports lack good anchorage and protection facilities against tides, and therefore, if you are travelling through these ports, your premium might be high.
+Though natural perils are beyond the control of human beings, it is still feasible to curtail their impact by taking certain measures.
+Some ports lack good anchorage and protection facilities against tides, and therefore, if you are traveling through these ports, your premium might be high.

-- Policy Coverage: Various clauses are added to a marine insurance policy in order to limit the liability of the insurer.
-While some insurers would cover total loss, some would be interested in covering only partial losses.
-On the basis of the policy coverage, your premium would be determined.
+Various clauses are added to a marine insurance policy in order to limit the liability of the insurer.
+While some insurers cover total loss, and some interested in covering only partial losses.
+Determining your premium on the basis of the policy coverage.